Bespoke OLAP: Synthesizing Workload-Specific One-size-fits-one Database Engines: Overview of Bespoke OLAP

 Figure~\ref{fig:approach_overview} provides an overview of our approach.
 At the core is the so-called Bespoke Agent, which implements our synthesis process and generates the code for the Bespoke OLAP engines.

 \paragraph{A Bespoke Engine is Defined by the Workload.} The starting point of bespoke synthesis is a formal commitment of a user who wants to synthesize an engine, which we call the \emph{DBMS contract}.
 This contract consists of two parts: The first part of the contract, as shown in Figure \ref{fig:approach_overview} at step \textcircled{1}, is a workload specification comprising the database schema together with a set of query templates and their parameterization ranges, which defines exactly what the engine must be capable of executing.
 The second part of the contract is the underlying dataset (\textcircled{2} in Figure~\ref{fig:approach_overview}), provided as a collection of Parquet files, from which the engine derives its physical storage layout during an initial ingestion phase.
 Together, these two components define the complete design space available for a Bespoke engine, and every decision in step \textcircled{3} in Figure~\ref{fig:approach_overview} is grounded in what the contract reveals about the data and the queries.
-Importantly, generation is done incrementally as described below, and the generated bespoke DBMS is verified and benchmarked in every iteration (see \textcircled{5}) to guarantee correctness and performance and guide the code generation.
+Naturally, a bespoke engine can only be generated for workloads whose query templates and correct query results are known in advance.
+Importantly, generation is done incrementally as described below, and the generated bespoke DBMS is verified and benchmarked in every iteration (see \textcircled{6}) to guarantee correctness and performance and guide the code generation.